Saint-Georges, Pas-de-Calais

 Saint-Georges ([sɛ̃ ʒɔʁʒ]) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 It has a canting coat-of-arms: the Cross of Saint George.

 Geography

-Saint-Georges is located in the valley of the river Canche, 18 miles (27 km) southeast of Montreuil-sur-Mer on the D340 road, and 3 miles (5 km) to the east of Hesdin.
+Saint-Georges is in the valley of the river Canche, 18 miles (27 km) southeast of Montreuil-sur-Mer and 3 miles (5 km) to the east of Hesdin.